 Maintain physical distance from others at all times – generally at least 6 feet.
 Wear a face covering indoors (unless you are in your apartment, dorm unit or personal office and no one else is present who is not a member of your household) and also outdoors whenever 6 feet of physical distance cannot be maintained from people who are not in your household.

 Gatherings are generally prohibited, both indoors and outdoors, with some exceptions for university-led academic activities and other activities.
-Students in R&DE-assigned housing can gather with members of their registered “households” of up to 8 people (though such gatherings of households are not permitted for the first two weeks that returning or newly arriving students are on campus following winter break).
-Beyond Stanford, the State’s regional “stay at home” order currently in effect in the Bay Area also prohibits gatherings and limits other activities.
+Students in R&DE-assigned housing can gather with members of their registered “households” of up to 8 people and can participate in on-campus outdoor gatherings for up to 3 separate households with no more than 8 students total in one gathering.

 Nonessential visitors to campus are limited under the campus zones program.
 Public events, performances and exhibitions are not occurring in person.
 Certain essential visitors (including spouses/partners and minor dependents) are allowed in student residences.
 New appointments of visitors, including visiting scholars, visiting postdocs, visiting student researchers and others, are restricted.

 University-sponsored travel is suspended.
 If you arrive from travel of more than 150 miles outside of Santa Clara County, you must quarantine for 10 days; it is recommended that you get tested on day 6 or later and also monitor for any symptoms until 14 days.
 This Santa Clara County directive is now in effect “until rescinded or modified” by the county.
-The 10-day travel quarantine also applies to all undergraduates arriving for winter quarter from travel of any distance.
 For employees working at either the main Stanford campus or Stanford Redwood City, if you travel more than 150 miles from either Santa Clara or San Mateo counties, you should not return to on-site work for 10 days after return; there is no testing exception.

 Exercise outdoors is encouraged, subject to physical distancing.
 Pool reservations and other recreational offerings are available for those approved to be on-site.